markisch/LiquidCrystal_PCF8574/README.md

 There are modules that can be soldered or stacked to the display that offers an I2C interface for communication instead of the 8+ digital lines that are used to send data to the display.

-Most of these modules use the wiring that is supported by this library default.
+Most of these modules use the wiring that is supported by this library's defaults.
 If you use a module with a different wiring, you can use one of the class constructors which allow you to specify the bit assignments.

+This fork of the library enables arbitrary pin assignments and is about a factor of three faster e.g. for complete screen updates.

 See the original web site for more details and pictures: <https://www.mathertel.de/Arduino/LiquidCrystal_PCF8574.aspx>